iamsangshan/Webscraping-With-Python/README.md

 - Put it in a CSV file using Pandas library

-This project scrapes the data from the official weather website https://air-quality.com/place/india/bengaluru/f8edf853?lang=en&standard=aqi_us and convert the data into any useful form, for example, check weather_report.csv file.
+This project scrapes the data from the official weather website https://air-quality.com/place/india/bengaluru/f8edf853?lang=en&standard=aqi_us and convert the data into any useful form, for example, check air_pollution_report.csv file.